devekhan/Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-This repository showcases my projects, skills, and experiences.
+This repository showcases my skills, and other info.

 ## Table of Contents